-Update prepared on 28 Jan 2020 by ISTA Mielke GmbH – Oil World Global analyses and forecasts for oilseeds, oils & fats and oilmeals in Germany.
-See www.oilworld.biz for the company profile and the individual services.
+Update prepared by ISTA Mielke GmbH – Global Oil World analyses and forecasts for oilseeds, oils & fats and oilmeals in Hamburg, Germany.
+On www.oilworld.de more details are provided about the company profile and the individual services.

 OIL WORLD (ISTA Mielke GmbH, Hamburg)